 Among the items made by Mitchell & Rammelsberg in the mid-1880s were bedroom suites including bed frames and dressers, dining sets with matching sideboards, desks, sofas, hall trees, and occasional tables.

-It is also important to verify that an unmarked piece was actually made by Mitchell & Rammelsberg before paying top dollar for it.
+It is also important to verify that Mitchell & Rammelsberg actually made an unmarked piece before paying top dollar for it.
 Not all the carving details and decorative elements used on these pieces were not completely unique, so take care not to confuse them with the work of other companies doing business in the late 1800s like R.J.
 Horner & Co.